-Asian shares bounce back, shrugging off inflation concerns
+World shares bounce back, shrugging off inflation concerns

 Central bank moves to fight back against price increases by raising interest rates are pulling some currencies lower while the dollar rises.
 The Japanese yen has weakened sharply in the past several months, while the Chinese yuan, whose value against other currencies is regulated, has also weakened.

 The euro, likewise, has weakened amid the fighting in Ukraine and uncertainty over supplies of Russian gas and oil .
-The euro was trading at $1.0399 early Friday having fallen below the $1.0500 level it had hovered near for most of the week.
+The euro was trading at $1.0410 early Friday, having fallen below the $1.0500 level it had hovered above for most of the week.

 “European risk sentiment is getting mangled by news of Russia cutting gas supply in retaliation for sanctions,” Stephen Innes of SPI Asset Management said in a commentary.